EISCAT Radar Sites

 Developments in hardware, software and observational techniques have allowed the range of science addressed to be dramatically broadened since the first observations were made and the Association continues to provide and develop appropriate tools to support its user community.

-As the current EISCAT system is getting old, the decision to develop a totally new and modernized was taken.
-This also means that the current EISCAT system will be decomissioned.
+As the current EISCAT systems are getting old, the decision to develop a totally new and modernized was taken.
+This also means that the current EISCAT systems on the mainland will be decomissioned.

 EISCAT 3D